j1rd2/Reto-ML/README.md

 ### `checkpoints/` and `logs/`
 Ignored from Git to reduce repository weight.
 These directories store intermediate training weights and TensorBoard logs locally.

 ---

-## Report

-The full academic report (in LaTeX + PDF) is located in the `/report` folder.
-It includes:
-- Dataset description and class distribution.
-- Model architectures and training strategies.
-- Fine-tuning phases and results.
-- Qualitative prediction analysis.
-- General conclusions and future work.

----